Denoising scRNAseq#

 Note

-For this specific case, it is necessary to set a large sparsity parameter as the data is highly sparse for the following reasons:
+For this specific case, it is necessary to set a large sparsity parameter because the data is highly sparse due to the following reasons:

-2) the inclusion of both human and mouse transcripts in the mRNA matrix resulting in extra zero counts.
+2) The inclusion of both human and mouse transcripts in the mRNA matrix, which leads to additional zero counts.

-However, in the case of data with only highly variable genes, a smaller sparsity parameter is recommended to avoid overcorrection.
+However, when working with data that includes only highly variable genes, a smaller sparsity parameter is recommended to prevent overcorrection.

 [10]: